GIG REVIEW: PROGFEST (Factory Theatre, January 2018)

 Now in its tenth year of existence, Progfest has certainly delivered in showcasing the absolutely booming prog scene in Australia, and the adage of many onstage was one of awe of how fortunate we are to have so much diverse talent in our own backyard.
 It may not be everyone's cup of whiskey, but the Aussie Prognaissance is well and truly underway and it's only a matter of time before we're going to see more of these locals catapult into infamy.

 Brisbane Progfest is currently underway today, but for those in Melbourne you can experience if for yourself next Saturday at The Corner.
-Ticket info and more here.

-FOR MORE INFO, CHECK OUT THE BELOW:
+FOR MORE INFO, HEAD TO:

 BY TIANA SPETER